rwilliams58/onnx/docs/Operators.md

   Returns the tensor resulted from performing the `less` logical operation elementwise on the input tensors `A` and `B`.

-  If broadcasting is enabled, the right-hand-side argument will be broadcasted to match the shape of left-hand-side argument.
-See the doc of `Add` for a detailed description of the broadcasting rules.
+  If broadcasting is enabled, the right-hand-side argument will be broadcasted to match the shape of the left-hand-side argument.
+See the documentation on `Add` for a detailed description of the broadcasting rules.

 #### Attributes